Emergency Response System

 After the Installation:

-1. The Program Coordinator will contact the responders to ensure that they know their role and responsibilities as a responder.
+1. A member of the Ponoka FCSS Lifeline team will contact the responders to ensure that they know their role and responsibilities as a responder.

 2. The subscriber will test their system on a monthly basis to ensure that it is still working properly.